prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Reference/Index.rst

          string

    Description
-         linktext to any page which contains information about this tool
+         Link text to any page which contains information about this tool
          ###WHATISPAGECOLLECT###

    Default